nomi811/CV/README.md

 #### Detail oriented

 Pretty much all of the creative interests I have pursued require a great attention to detail.
 In particular, I have been known to spend hours (maybe even days) working with Photoshop on a single photo mostly at the pixel level.
 The time just flies by.

-The same could be said for my pattern design work.
+When designing and coding the websites I've created I enjoy working to get them just right.
+If I don't know how to do something I will search the internet to help problem solve, trying out what I find.
+It can be a long process at times, but it is worth it.

 My attention to detail and ability to be methodical will help me to create beautiful (hopefully bug-free) code.